headshot

 B. 1996, Washington D.C.
 Based in Seattle.

 Amy Y.Q.
 Lin is a writer and pianist.
-Her writing is published or forthcoming in Catapult, The Rumpus, LARB, The Creative Independent, and One Story.
-The recipient of scholarships and support from Tin House, Kenyon Review Writers Workshop, Sewanee Writers' Conference, and The Seattle Public Library, she holds an MFA in Fiction from NYU and BA in Computer Science from Cornell University.
-Lin was Fiction and Books Editor for Washington Square Review and has read for One Story and Best of the Net.
-She currently serves on the Board of Directors for Seattle City of Literature and is working on her first novel.
+Her writing is published in Catapult, The Rumpus, Los Angeles Review of Books, The Creative Independent, One Story, and elsewhere.
+A finalist for the 2026 Fractured Lit Fractured and Fused Prize, she has received residencies and scholarships from The Seattle Public Library, Tin House, The Kenyon Review, and Sewanee Writers' Conference.
+Lin holds an MFA in Fiction from NYU and BA in Computer Science from Cornell University.
+She is working on her first novel.

 Fiction: